-This online version is for convenience and the official version of this policy is housed in the University Secretariat.
+This online version is for convenience; the official version of this policy is housed in the University Secretariat.
 In case of discrepancy between the online version and the official version held by the Secretariat, the official version shall prevail.

 1.0 Anyone associated with the university who:

 a.
 Conducts research requiring the use of animals; or

 b.
 Is involved in testing or teaching requiring the use of animals; or

 c.
 Uses University facilities for such research, testing, or teaching; or